lou6891/personal_portfolio_template/README.md

    - 185.199.109.153
    - 185.199.110.153
    - 185.199.111.153
-3. In the DNS management add  CNAME type, name = www, value = YOUR.GIHUB.IO
+3. In the DNS management add  CNAME type, name = www, value = YOUR.GITHUB.IO
-4. In the repository to go setting/pages, scroll to ccustom domain, write the domain there
+4. In the repository to go setting/pages, scroll to custom domain, write the domain there
-5. In the \public folder add a file caled CNAME containing a single line with your domain in it
+5. In the \public folder add a file called CNAME containing a single line with your domain in it

 ---